-2. Plaintiff owns and operates Italian bakeries and cafes where during peak times, scores of people come in and out of Plaintiff's restaurants to dine and get coffee and baked goods.
-Plaintiff also provides catering services.
-Annually, Plaintiff's cafes hosted and accommodated thousands of patrons.
+2. Plaintiff owns and operates several optometrist facilities in the New York area, where during peak hours, numerous people come in and out of Plaintiff's facilities for purposes ranging from routine eye checks to surgery.
+Annually, Plaintiff's facilities hosted thousands of patients.

-3. This all changed in 2020 with the COVID-19 pandemic.
+This all changed in 2020 with the COVID-19 pandemic.
 The pandemic had an unprecedented and catastrophic effect on Plaintiff's property and business operations, causing tremendous financial losses.